Animation

 What do animation graduates do?

-27% of animation graduates are IT professionals, while 16% work as web and multimedia design professionals.
-IT technician, artistic, literary and media occupations and teaching professional are also among the ten most frequently reported roles held by animation graduates.
+Almost a quarter (24%) of animation graduates report working as programmers and software development professionals, while 17% are working as graphic and multimedia designers.
+IT operations technicians, IT user support technicians and arts officers, producers and directors are also among the ten most frequently reported roles held by computer games and animation graduates.

 Find out what other animation graduates are doing 15 months after finishing their degrees in What do graduates do?